web3/web3.js/docs/web3-eth-accounts.rst

     web3.eth.accounts.wallet.remove(account);

-Removes an securely account from the wallet.
+Removes an account from the wallet.

 ----------
 Parameters